Upyido/Obisidian-Backup/Technology/Coding/Python/Harvard/Harvard CS50.md

 print("Hello World!!!")
 ```

 The code above will print "Hello World!!!" to the terminal when ran.
 Now you may have noticed as you were typing within the editor that it will auto complete certain actions such as () or "".
-It is a common feature among devlopment environments that you wouldn't necessarily find else where like MSword or GDocs.
+It is a common feature among development environments that you wouldn't necessarily find else where like MSword or GDocs.

 #### Functions

-A function is like an action or a verb that lets you do something in the program.
+A [[function]] is like an action or a verb that lets you do something in the program.
 And generally speaking, any language comes with some predetermined set
 Of functions; some very basic actions or verbs that the computer will already
 Know how to do for you, that the language, really, Will know how to do for you.